enliktjioe/enliktjioe.github.io/_pages/about.md

 ## Quality of life

+- [EAGxBerlin 2024](https://www.effectivealtruism.org/ea-global/events/eagxberlin-2024) - *Connect with similar people inspired by the Effective Altruism (EA) movement at the three-day conference in central Berlin.
+Network with people with similar interests or career paths, dive into problem areas and solutions, meet old and new friends.
+(13-15 Sep 2024)*
 - Volunteering
   - [Tallinn Black Night Film Festival 2023](https://poff.ee/en/) 3-19 November 2023, Tallinn, Estonia - *one of the biggest film festivals in Northern Europe and the busiest regional industry platforms.*
 - Traveling with purpose